-MKMA related objectives as specified in the LRMP are the objectives noted in Table 2 that apply to the Sikanni LU follow the General Wildlife Measures for each specific area when harvesting is proposed within these areas.
-For the reporting period, there were no activities conducted within approved WHAs or UWRs.
+MKMA related objectives as specified in the LRMP are the objectives noted in Table 2 that apply to the Sikanni LU

-There are currently 15 approved Wildlife Habitat Area's (WHA's) and 16 Ungulate Winter Range (UWR) areas wholly or partially within the Fort St John TSA.
+There are currently over 15 approved Wildlife Habitat Area's (WHA's) totaling roughly 159,700 ha and over 16 Ungulate Winter Range (UWR) areas totaling approximately 622,462 ha wholly or partially within the Fort St John TSA.
 General Wildlife Measures -the legal management regimes that will be required in these areas - have been developed, with input from the Participants and other stakeholders.
-The Participants will
+The Participants will follow the General

-&lt;sup>17 2006-2007 Annual Report made minor wording amendments to be consistent with UWR and WHA terminology
+17 2006-2007 Annual Report made minor wording amendments to be consistent with UWR and WHA terminology